BaddyMAK/Data_cleaning_and_transformation/README.md

 # Data Cleaning and Data Transformation

-In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation, two fundamental processes that aim to provide high quality, consistent and reliable data to build your model, finding proper insights or trends and taking the right decision.
+In this article, I am going to present you all important points you need to know and to master, as a data scientist, about data cleaning and data transformation.
+They are two fundamental processes that aim to provide high quality, consistent and reliable data to build your model, finding proper insights or trends and taking the right decision.

 ## Contents